-Hairstylist/ Wigs Coordinator
+Hairstylist/Wigs Coordinator

 The duties of the Hairstylist/ Wigs Coordinator shall include, but not be limited to the coordination, creation and procurement of all hair and wig pieces for a production.
-He/she is responsible for the disbursement of assigned budgets and delegation of work required for the efficient operation of the Department.
-The Hairstylist/Wig Coordinator will liaise with the Costume designer and Head Wardrobe.
-He/she will be responsible for the styling and maintenance of wigs and hair pieces; and the cutting, styling and colouring of artist's hair.
+They are responsible for the disbursement of assigned budgets and delegation of work required for the efficient operation of the Department.
+The Hairstylist/Wigs Coordinator will liaise with the Costume designer and Head Wardrobe.
+They will be responsible for the styling and maintenance of wigs and hair pieces; and the cutting, styling and colouring of artist's hair.

-Assistant Hairstylist/ Assistant Wigs
+Assistant Hairstylist/Assistant Wigs

 Can style and maintain wigs and hair without direct supervision.
-He/she must also be able to assume all responsibilities in the absence of the Hairstylist/Wigs Coordinator.
+They must also be able to assume all responsibilities in the absence of the Hairstylist/Wigs Coordinator.